Ofori-Atta’s payroll comment exposes Akufo-Addo’s failure in job creation – TEIN

-Ofori Atta has revealed that 60 percent of Ghana’s revenue is spent on salaries and remuneration for workers on the government’s payroll.
+Mr Ofori-Atta has revealed that 60 per cent of Ghana’s revenue is spent on salaries and remuneration for workers on the government’s payroll.
 He described this situation as unsustainable.

 Speaking at the graduation ceremony at the University of Professional Studies, Accra (UPSA) on Friday, October 15, he said the government is structuring its budget to focus on how to support the youth of this country create their own jobs.